prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 {{< figure src="/img/ktor-series/quartz-tables.png"  link="/img/ktor-series/quartz-tables.png" >}}

 Before moving on, I suggest you do another thing.
-Since the logs that Quartz produces are very verbose, it is recommended to lower the logging level of the Quartz classes inside the `logback.xml` file.
+Since the logs that Quartz produces are very verbose, it is recommended to lower the logging level of the Quartz classes to `INFO` inside the `logback.xml` file.

 ```xml
 <configuration>